ConceptaNjolima/MyTNTResources/Week 1/[ENG1.1] Intro to VSCode and TypeScript.md

 5. Components - [overview of components](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-1-8.html#function-components-in-react)
     * Components are building blocks of React Apps that split up the UI intro reusable pieces.
-    * Conceptually they're like JS functions, that accept inputs "props" and return React elements that describe what should appear on the screen, or how the user interface should *react*
+    * Conceptually they're like JS functions, that accept inputs "props" (for properties) and return React elements that describe what should appear on the screen, or how the user interface should *react*.
-    * More on React in a future lesson
+    * Function and class components are React components.
+More on React in a future lesson.

-6. Debugging through VS Code *to add*
+6. Debugging through VS Code - [overview of debugging](https://code.visualstudio.com/docs/editor/debugging)
+    * Start debugging, create a `launch.json` configuration file, and select Node.js.
+    * Breakpoints stop the program.
+Add breakpoints by clicking on the editor marging (left) (red dots appear).
+    * Logpoints do not stop the program but permit to log messages to the console.
+Add logpoints by clicking on the editor marging (left) (red diamonds appear).
+Experssions between `{}` are evaluated.
+    * If you click on run, the debug toolbar will appear with different options (Continue/Pause, Step over/into/out, Restart, Stop) and you can use this to run the program step by step and backward.
+    * You can observe/inspect the changing values of variables of the program and the call stack.
+You can watch particular variables.

 7. **Try it** - NTs clone a sample repo with different data types and functions
     * To clone the sample, start in VS Code.
-       1. From GitHub, copy the file path: Week 1/[ENGresource]Intro_TS.ts.
-       2. In empty Explorer tab click the "Clone Repository" or in the command palette type `git: Clone`.
+       1. In the command palette (CTRL+SHIFT+P) type `git: Clone`.
+Click on Clone from GitHub and enter your GitHub credentials.
-    * *todo - instructions for cloning and running*
+       2. Enter tnt-summer-academy to search for the tnt-summer-academy/Samples repository and select the local directory you want to use for clone.
+       3. Find IntroTS.ts in the clone repository.

 ### Review (10 minutes)